FiiL123/medals/README.md

 This will update `medals.json` with the latest data.
 The `index.html` file fetches this file on page load, so there's no need to redeploy anything - just refresh the page!

-## Deployment to GitHub Pages

-1. Create a new GitHub repository
-2. Push these files to repository
-3. Enable GitHub Pages:
-   - Go to repository Settings → Pages
-   - Set source to `main` branch, root folder
-4. Access your site at: `https://yourusername.github.io/repository-name`

 ## Technical Details

 - **Frontend**: Pure HTML/CSS/JavaScript (no build tools required)